Welcome to the Religious Education Program

 Our RE Schedule

-Please join us for our online Sunday service via Zoom beginning at 11:00.
-After Children’s Focus, children and youth of all ages may leave the service and log on to their RE class.
+Please join us for our multi-platform Sunday Service beginning at 11:00.
+After Children’s Focus, children and youth of all ages may leave the service to attend class onsite or log on to their RE class.
 Zoom log-in information is emailed to RE families.
 New families may obtain log in information by contacting Joanne Dingus at firstname.lastname@example.org.

 9:15 – 12:15 Nursery Care (Ages 0 – 3)